lamontacrook/adobe-launch-lab/README.md

 ![Repository](https://github.com/lamontacrook/adobe-launch-lab/blob/master/images/repo.png "Repository")

-5. [Need to validate remaining steps...  ] https://code.visualstudio.com/docs/editor/versioncontrol

-6. You should now have a project on the left-hand side with all the assets for this exercise.
+5. You should now have a project on the left-hand side with all the assets for this exercise.

-7. Once you have all the assets, open the victory folder and index.html.
+6. Once you have all the assets, open the adobe_io/victory/ folder and index.html.
 This will open the page in an HTML editor.
 Copy the code block below.
 We will be using this to begin to build our data layer.

 ```
 <script type="text/javascript">